 Parties to a lease agreement, for example, will want to clearly establish which, if any, updates or additions to the equipment by the lessee become the lessee's, rather than the lessor's property.
 Further, under a true operating lease agreement, a business's computer systems will be classified as a monthly operating expense rather than a depreciable asset.
 This gives the business the advantage of a steady and predictable monthly payment over time, and a relatively short lease time-frame (generally two to three years).
-Provisions typically included in this type of equipment lease include those relating to repossession, quiet enjoyment, allocation of tax credits (such as investment tax credit) and payment of taxes, renewal, trade-in/upgrade rights, and any purchase options at the end of the lease.
+Provisions typically included in this type of equipment lease include those relating to repossession, quiet enjoyment and payment of taxes, renewal, trade-in/upgrade rights, and any purchase options at the end of the lease.

 With the outright purchase of equipment, on the other hand, a business can realize substantial tax deductions.
-Under Section 179 of the tax code, businesses are allowed to deduct the full purchase price of certain qualifying equipment and/or software purchased or financed during the tax year in that first year of ownership.
+Under Section 179 and Section 168(k) of the tax code (Section 168(k) is known as "bonus depreciation"), businesses are allowed to deduct the full purchase price of certain qualifying equipment and/or software purchased or financed during the tax year in that first year of ownership.
 This is in contrast to an operating lease, which would only allow an expense deduction for each monthly payment.
-While Section 179 has existed for some time, it has become more of an incentive to businesses over the past few years.
-The limits for Section 179 deductions have increased, and changes to depreciation rules allow businesses to immediately write-off large percentages of the cost of depreciable property above the Section 179 deduction limits.
-Importantly, these deductions are available with certain types of leases as well - those that treat the equipment as an asset.
-With these non-tax capital leases, most of which include some type of buyout or purchase upon termination provision, a business's equipment is treated as an asset and can therefore qualify for Section 179 deductions.
+While Section 179 and bonus depreciation have existed for some time, they have become more of an incentive to businesses over the past few years.
+The limits for Section 179 and bonus depreciation deductions have increased, and changes to depreciation rules allow businesses to immediately write-off large percentages of the cost of depreciable property.
+Importantly, these deductions are available with certain types of leases as well - those that treat the equipment as an asset of the lessee.
+If a lease is treated as a capital lease rather than an operating lease for tax purposes -- which would often be the case if the lease includes some type of bargain buyout or purchase upon termination -- the leased equipment is treated as an asset of the lessee and can therefore gualify for Section 179 and bonus depreciation deductions.
+Some states do not conform to the federal Section 179 and bonus depreciation deductions, however, so you will want to review the tax provisions on depreciation specific to your state leases, most of which include some type of buyout or purchase upon termination provision, a business's equipment is treated as an asset and can therefore qualify for Section 179 deductions.